magnusmetz/magnusmetz.github.io/_posts/2014-05-15-first-attempts-with-animint.md

-Thanks to Carsen Sievert's [article](http://cpsievert.github.io/2014/03/fun-with-pitchrx-and-animint/) I was able to make some first experiences with the [animint](https://github.com/tdhock/animint) package which allows one to create linked, interactive (even animated) web graphics using ggplot2 code.
+Thanks to Carsen Sievert's [article](http://cpsievert.github.io/2014/03/fun-with-pitchrx-and-animint/) I was able to make some first experiences with the [animint](https://github.com/tdhock/animint) package, which allows one to create linked, interactive (even animated) web graphics using ggplot2 code.

 This short post demonstrates linked plots using data from the [pitchRx](http://cran.r-project.org/web/packages/pitchRx/) package.
 The pitchRx package provides